lethinhrider/Diablo-2-Single-Player-Mod-Pack/README.md

 # Diablo 2 Single Player Mod Pack for Diablo II: Lord of Destruction
+**Warning: Mods are for Single Player mode only, do not use for Battle.net or you will be banned.**
 Mod pack included:
 - [PlugY](http://plugy.free.fr/en/index.html) by Yohann Nicolas.
 - [D2mods](https://sajonoso.github.io/d2mods) by [Sajonoso](https://github.com/sajonoso/d2mods).